 Marijuana use is not considered a high-risk factor for life insurance as it used to be.
 However, like cigarettes, excessive use could become a health hazard due to lung damage.
 Marijuana is considered a drug, and it is a good idea if you learn more about marijuana and its long-term effects.

 Marijuana users do not automatically get smoker rates just because they are smoking.
 If you smoke marijuana and cigarettes together, you will get a smoker rate, which is common sense.

 Heavy, consistent smoking of marijuana could result in higher life insurance rates and possibly a decline if you smoke grass on a very heavy basis.
 Insurance providers are more concerned with heavy smokers regardless of what they smoke.
 Cigarette smoking is at the top of the list of health hazards.

-Heavy smoking of any product will cause lung damage in time.
+Heavy smoking of any product can cause lung damage over time.
 A significant factor will be what insurance company you apply with.
 They are all different, and they underwrite tobacco use and marijuana use on different scales.